 A DUI conviction could result in suspended or revoked licenses that are essential for a police officer to perform the duties of the job, potentially impeding a career in law enforcement.
 So, can you become a cop with a DUI?

-Generally speaking, one DUI conviction may not halt an applicant from becoming a cop, but that does not mean that a potential law enforcement agency will not review their arrest record and pass on the applicant if they find a DUI on the applicant’s criminal record.
+Generally speaking, one DUI conviction will not halt an applicant from becoming a cop, but that does not mean that a potential law enforcement agency will not review their arrest record and pass on the applicant if they find a DUI on the applicant’s criminal record.

 Do Police Hiring Policies Prevent You from Getting Hired with a DUI?